KenYew/python-playground/HIDDEN.md

     # 2: idx pointer loops through all values from index 0 to "n - 2" for the 1st value of the sum
     for idx in range(len(array) - 2): # since we're looking for a triplet, in the n-th iteration of the for loop, the idxPointer will always be 3rd from last of the array to allow for leftPointer and rightPointer to fit in the triplet

+        # EDGE 1: If there are two adjacent elements of the same value for indices after idx = 0, skip iteration to prevent checking for duplicates
+        if idx > 0 and nums[idx] == nums[idx - 1]:
+            continue

         # 3: Initialise left and right pointers for the 2nd and 3rd value of the sum
         left = idx + 1